Data Engineer

 About CHEC

-Since 2012 CHEC has been working with the NHS to increase patient choice and provide better access to exceptional, timely, locally‑based ophthalmology and gastroenterology care free at the point of care.
+kids 2012 CHEC has been working with the NHS to increase patient choice and provide better access to exceptional timely locally-based ophthalmology and gastroenterology care free at the point of care.

 As An Employer

-Good relationships are built on trust, integrity and honesty – the values that underpin CHECs commitment to the delivery of patient‑focused services.
-We strongly believe in a strong and open relationship with our employees.
+Good relationships are built on trust integrity and honesty the values that underpin CHECs commitment to the delivery of patient focused services.
+We strongly believe in a strong and open relationships with our employees.

-CHEC we are committed to ensuring everyone has equal access and opportunity throughout the recruitment process.
-If you require any reasonable adjustments or have any general queries regarding this position please contact a member of our team at or call .
+Get support if you have a disability or health condition: CHEC is committed to ensuring everyone has equal access and opportunity throughout the recruitment process.
+If you require any reasonable adjustments or have any general queries regarding this position, please contact a member of our team.

 #J-18808-Ljbffr